 Around half of the respondents from Denmark (51 pct.) and Finland (53 pct.) place a responsibility for preventing overweight and obesity among children and youth on the parliament.
 Almost six out of ten (59 pct.) in Sweden and Iceland believe this, and most respondents from Norway also place the responsibility on the parliament (68 pct.).
 Responsibility for preventing overweight and obesity among children and youth is placed on the food industry to a larger extent than on grocery stores

 In Iceland 72 pct. place the responsibility for prevention on the food industry, whereas only 57 pct. place it on the grocery stores.
-A similar response pattern is found among respondents from Finland, Sweden and Norway.
-However, the opposite is found among Danish respondents where 55 pct. place the responsibility on grocery stores instead of the food industry (45 pct.).
+A similar response pattern is found among respondents from Finland, Sweden, Norway and Denmark.